Full derivation of the wave kinetic equation: Non-regular couples II: improved counting estimates

 \subsubsection{Phase one}

-We start with phase one.
-Let $s$ be the number of (DA) removing degree 4 degenerate atoms that are \emph{normal}, and let $s'$ be the number of (DA) removing tame atoms.
-After removing all the degree 4 degenerate atoms, by Proposition \ref{daprop}, we know that $\eta_*\leq -2s+Cr$ (since this value is 0 initially).
-As this value must be nonnegative due to lack of saturated components, we know that $s\leq Cr$.
+We start with phase one. {Note that $\eta_*$ must remain nonnegative due to absence of saturated components, as each component must have at least one atom of degree in $\{0,1,2\}$ or two atoms of degree $3$; moreover initially $\eta_*=0$ because there are only two atoms of degree $3$ or only one atom of degree $2$.} Let $s$ be the number of (DA) removing degree 4 degenerate atoms that are \emph{normal}, and let $s'$ be the number of (DA) removing tame atoms.
+After removing all the degree 4 degenerate atoms, by Proposition \ref{daprop}, we know that $0\leq \eta_*\leq -2s+Cr$, we know that $s\leq Cr$.

 At this time, the number of tame atoms is at most $2+C(s+r)\leq 2+Cr$, as originally the number of tame atoms is at most 2, and the number of newly created tame atoms is at most $C(s+r)$.
 Moreover, if $r=0$, then also $s=0$.
 If a degree 2 or degree 3 atom in the original base molecule is degenerate (hence tame), then after the first (DA) step, by Proposition \ref{daprop} we know that $\eta_*$ will become negative, which is impossible.
 This means that if $r=0$ then $s=s'=0$, hence in all cases $s+s'\leq Cr$.